timoschwarzer/gitlab-monitor/CONFIGURATION.md

     # Whether to show detached pipelines of merge requests
     showDetached: false

+    # Whether to show the labels of the merge request for detached pipelines
+    showLabels: true

     # Minimum number of pipelines to display for this filter
     historyCount: 1